9.3. Building Custom Kali Live ISO Images

 Before going further, you must know that the commands shown in this section are meant to be run on an up-to-date Kali Linux system.
 They are very likely to fail if run on a non-Kali system or if the system is out of date.

 The first step is to install the packages needed and to retrieve the Git repository with the Kali live-build configuration:

-live-build expects to find.
-It can put in place different configurations depending on its
+The build.sh live-build wrapper that we provide is responsible for setting up the config directory that live-build expects to find.
+It can put in place different configurations depending on its --variant option.

 You can easily create a Kali live image using KDE as desktop environment with this single command:

 This concept of variant allows for some high-level pre-defined customizations but if you take the time to read through the Debian Live System Manual, you will discover many other ways to customize the images, just by changing the content of the appropriate sub-directory of kali-config.
 The following sections will provide some examples.

 Once launched, live-build installs all the packages listed in package-lists/*.list.chroot files.
 The default configuration that we provide includes a package-lists/kali.list.chroot file, which lists kali-linux-default (the main metapackage pulling all the Kali packages to include).
 You can comment out this package and put another metapackage of your choice or include a precise set of other packages.
 You can also combine both approaches by starting with a metapackage and adding supplementary packages of your choice.

 With package-lists, you can only include packages that are already available in the official Kali repository.
 But if you have custom packages, you can include them in the live image by placing the .deb files in a packages.chroot directory (for example kali-config/config-gnome/packages.chroot if you build the GNOME variant).

 metapackages are empty packages whose sole purpose is to have many dependencies on other packages.
 They make it easier to install sets of packages that you often want to install together.
 The kali-meta source package builds all the metapackages provided by Kali Linux: